-We compared RYTs between the R+ and R- treatment using a linear mixed model with RYT as the response variable, treatment as a fixed effect, and varietal mixture identity (i.e., non-oriented concatenation of the names of the two varieties grown in mixture) as a random effect on the intercept.
-We assessed the significance of the fixed effects as detailed above (Supplementary Table 5).
-Finally, we checked whether RYTs significantly differed from 1 within each treatment using two-sided t-tests.
-(Loreau and Hector, 2001)
+We then compared RYT, CE, and SE between the R+ and R- treatment using a linear mixed model with RYT, CE, or SE as the response variable, treatment as a fixed effect, and varietal mixture identity (i.e., non-oriented concatenation of the names of the two varieties grown in mixture) as a random effect on the intercept.
+We assessed the significance of the fixed effects as detailed above (Supplementary Tables S5 and S6).
+Finally, we checked whether RYTs significantly differed from 1 and CE and SE from 0 within each treatment using two-sided t-tests.

-To assess whether trait composition (above and belowground traits) of the mixture explained RYT variability, we used traits measured in pure stands to predict mixed stands RYTs.
+To assess whether the trait composition (above and belowground traits) of the mixture affected varietal interactions, we used traits measured in pure stands to predict mixed stands RYTs, CE, and SE.
 This approach is based on the hypothesis that pure stand traits are the information available to agronomists and plant breeders when designing varietal mixtures.
 First, we computed reference trait values for pure stands that we corrected for design effects and measurement dates.
+We applied the same methodology for # leaves, # tillers, leaf N, root length, and root projected area.
 As described above, we fitted a linear mixed model with pure stand trait as the response variable, block, measurement date, and treatment as fixed effects, and varietal identity as a random effect.
 Varietal identity random effect was specified both on the intercept and the treatment slope, except for # leaves where adding the random slope led to singular models due to very low variance on the slope.
-We then computed pure stand reference trait values as the sum of the BLUP of each variety (intercept in the R+ treatment, intercept + slope in the R- treatment when random slope was specified) with the estimated fixed effect of the treatment (R+ or R-).
-Then, for each mixed stand, we computed both the average and the absolute trait difference between the two varieties using the pure stand reference trait values.
-Finally, we fitted a full linear model with RYT as the dependent variable and all trait averages and all trait differences as independent variables (lm() function from the stats package).
+We then computed pure stands reference trait values as the sum of the BLUP of each variety (intercept in the R+ treatment, intercept + slope in the R- treatment when random slope was specified) with the estimated fixed effect of the treatment (R+ or R-).
+Then, for each mixed stand, we computed both the average and the absolute trait difference between the two varieties using the pure stands reference trait values.
+Finally, we fitted a linear model with RYT, CE, or SE as the dependent variable and all trait averages and all trait differences as independent variables (lm() function from the stats package).
 We standardized all dependent and independent variables (μ = 0, σ = 1) and ran a backward model selection (glmulti() function from the glmulti package).
 We used the second-order Akaike Information Criterion (AICC, Sugiura 1978) to rank the models and performed model-averaging inference based on the top 10 models using the coef() function (glmulti package).
 We report parameter estimates and their 95% unconditional confidence interval computed as ±1.96 unconditional sampling standard deviation, variable importance, and adjusted R-squared averaged over the top 10 models (Burnham and Anderson, 2002).
-Detailed information on the top 10 models is available in Supplementary Table 6.
+Detailed information on the top 10 models is available in Supplementary Tables S7 and S8.